vishwaskalani/PlacementPrep/README.md

 - So many important tests lined up now, Da Vinci, Quadeye, DRW.
 Let us gear up and put our best efforts for them.

 - U don't know what will be asked in Da Vinci, I think would be best to brush up your C++ concepts.

+## 20th October

+- Important day, da vinci test, be confident, stay calm :) Everything will be well.
+Will write after coming back as well